 I am an associate professor of English at Baruch College, City University of New York.

-I am the author of two books: The Environmental Unconscious: Ecological Poetics from Spenser to Milton (University of Minnesota Press, 2023) and The Earth Is Evil (University of Nebraska Press, forthcoming).
-I am a coauthor, with Jean-Thomas Tremblay, of Negative Life: The Cinema of Extinction (Northwestern University Press, 2024).
+I am the author of The Environmental Unconscious: Ecological Poetics from Spenser to Milton (University of Minnesota Press, 2023), The Earth Is Evil (University of Nebraska Press, “Provocations” series,” forthcoming), and Divest: An Essay on Political Masochism (University of Minnesota Press, “Forerunners” series, under contract).
+I am a coauthor, with Jean-Thomas Tremblay, of Negative Life: The Cinema of Extinction (Northwestern University Press, “Superimpositions” series, 2024).
 My articles have appeared in differences, Critical Inquiry, Discourse, Cultural Critique, Criticism, and elsewhere.
-I am currently working on two books: “Unknowing Sex: Shakespeare against the Historicists” and “Trouble Every Day: The Psychopolitics of the Drive.”
+I am working on two books: “Unknowing Sex: Shakespeare against the Historicists” and “Playing with Fire: David Lynch and the Climate Crisis.”

 I received my Ph.D. in English from Brown University.
 Before arriving at Baruch, I was a postdoctoral fellow at Tulane University.
 I serve on the editorial board of postmedieval: a journal of medieval cultural studies.